baptistelechat/pyrevit-with-vscode/README.md

 ## 🔄 Translation

-This extension use l10n (localisation) and is currently available in :
+This extension use l10n (localisation) and is currently available in:
 - English *(en)*
 - French *(fr)*